 How do I apply for life insurance with a mental health diagnosis?

 Mental health conditions don’t close the door to life insurance policies.
 There are policies available that don’t require a medical examination or health information.

 Non-medical life insurance

-Non-medical life insurance, also known as simplified life insurance, allows you to obtain a policy without a medical examination, blood test, or other assessments.
+Non-medical life insurance policies, such as simplified life insurance or guaranteed life insurance, allow you to obtain a policy without a medical examination, blood test, or other assessments.
 These policies cater to those with moderate or severe health issues that may be hard to insure otherwise.

 Non-medical policies are also increasing in popularity because of the accelerated underwriting process, which can mean quicker approvals.
 But because non-medical life insurance generally means more risk for the insurer, you can expect premiums to be higher than policies that require a medical examination.

 Although you won’t have to attend new medical examinations for non-medical life insurance, some insurers may still consider prior health conditions.